mwvgroup/pwv_kpno/README.md

         Returns:
             trans_func (astropy.table.Table): The modeled transmission function

-### 3.2 Examples

 #### Updating local SuomiNet data

-Version 1.0.0 of this package is distributed with all the necessary Suominet data from 2010 through 2016.
+Version 0.9.3 of this package is distributed with all the necessary Suominet data from 2010 through 2016.
 To download any SuomiNet data published after 2016 use the `update_models` function: